Full Screen Print Page Latest Enhancements Help

 (Issued by the BBA Committee)

 1. Competitions should be enjoyable experiences for everyone, so our conduct should reflect a keen, competitive and friendly approach.
-Though confident that no one seeks to intimidate another, the committee is aware that such an impression may be given, albeit unwittingly.
-It is the responsibility of the experienced player to go out of his/her way to facilitate the entry of the newcomer to the ways of competitive bridge and to an understanding of the more arcane side of the game - in clubs, county league and competitions.
+Though confident that no-one seeks to intimidate another, the committee is aware that such an impression may be given, albeit unwittingly.
+In particular, it is the responsibility of the experienced player to go out of his or her way to facilitate the entry of the newcomer to the ways of competitive bridge and to an understanding of the more arcane side of the game - in clubs, county league and competitions.

 2. Clearly it is important that everyone plays according to rules, observing both the letter and the spirit.
 A transgression by an opponent should not be interpreted as an attempt or opportunity to gain an advantage.
 When any issue occurs at the table, the director should always be called in a calm polite manner.
-The director’s decision at the table must be accepted and play of the hand continued.
-Players should advise the director if they wish to appeal the decision.
-Any appeals will be considered at the end of the event or session where possible.
-BBA will follow EBU White Book guidelines to determine the time limits on appeals after each event.
+The director’s decision at the table should be accepted and play of the hand continued.
+In truly exceptional cases, an appeal of the decision of the Director may be made after the event as described below.

 4. Both players in each pair will display identical completed convention cards.